 One of the largest theme park complexes in the United States can be found in the heart of Florida near the cities of Kissimmee and Orlando.
 Walt Disney World originally opened in 1971, 16 years after the opening of the original version in Anaheim, California.
 The original park to open in this amazing entertainment complex was the “Magic Kingdom.”

-This was followed by a large number of additional parks and entertainment facilities including 3 other theme parks, 2 water parks, over two dozen themed resorts, and even a number of golf courses.
-This has resulted in Walt Disney World becoming one of the most famous theme parks in the world, and the version that is located in Bay Lake and Lake Buena Vista one of the most-visited attractions in the United States.
+This was followed by a large number of additional parks and entertainment facilities including 3 other theme parks, 2 water parks, over two dozen themed resorts, and even several golf courses.
+This has resulted in Walt Disney World becoming one of the most famous theme parks in the world, and the version that is located in Bay Lake and Lake Buena Vista is one of the most-visited attractions in the United States.

 Official website: Disney World Orlando

 If you’re into technology and engineering miracles, then the Sunshine Skyway Bridge is a must-visit attraction while you’re in Florida.
 This enormous cable-stayed bridge has a total length of 6.7 kilometers (4.14 miles) and spans Lower Tampa Bay.
 It connects the cities of St. Petersburg with the community of Terra Ceia, just southwest of the large city of Tampa, Florida.

 This magnificent bridge was built to replace an older version of the bridge that was completed in 1954, but which suffered two maritime disasters within a few months in the early 1980s.
 The current bridge was completed between 1982 and 1987 and was officially renamed the “Bob Graham Sunshine Skyway Bridge” after the former Governor of Florida.